The Picnic Tote… free sewing pattern!

 Sew a beautiful bag that’s reminiscent of summer fun – like a picnic!
-This easy tote makes a lovely purse too!
-All of the instructions and pattern templates are included below.
+This easy tote makes a lovely purse too.
+All of the instructions and pattern templates are included.

-In addition, this blog post has been converted to an optional PDF that’s optimized for printing.
+This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
-The blog post below is totally free to read, print, and sew!
+The free Picnic Tote Bag Pattern is included in the blog post below and is free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
-The PDF download for $2 is totally optional.
+The PDF download is inexpensive and optional.
+Did you know you can get ALL the Optimized for Printing PDF files organized in a library to access anytime you want?

-I got to pick out any fabrics that I wanted from Fabric.com (lucky me!) and this is what I found.
-The top one is some gorgeous quilting cotton from Bari J. How could I resist?
+The first fabric I picked is some gorgeous quilting cotton from Bari J. How could I resist?

 The next three fabrics are home decor weight cotton twill from Premier Prints.
 I love the bold graphic designs and colors that they have and knew they would be perfect for this tote bag.

-I also asked for 2 yards of Pellon Shape-flex interfacing.
-Whenever I use quilting weight cotton fabric to sew purses or totes, I stabilize it with some kind of interfacing, and Shape-flex is my favorite.
+Whenever I use quilting-weight cotton fabric to sew purses or totes, I stabilize it with some kind of interfacing, and Pellon Shape-flex interfacing is my favorite.
 It adds body to the lightweight cotton fabric and has great drape and feel.
 Try it and you’ll see.

 Using all quilt weight cotton would be fine too since the exterior of the bag is stabilized with fusible fleece.